Getting Started¶

 Build Targets¶

-The standard usage of Kissb is to pass a build target, which is similar to make targets, or lifecycle targets in Gradle or Maven.
+The standard usage of Kissb is to pass a build target, which is similar in the spirit to make targets, or lifecycle targets in Gradle or Maven.

 Build targets have no special lifecycle meaning in Kissb, users and/or package providers can define their own convention.